What is a Colonoscopy?

 The procedure is also performed to detect polyps and cancer in patients without symptoms.
 Colon polyps do not often cause symptoms which is why a screening is recommended.

 Colonoscopy is diagnostic and can be therapeutic.
-That is, if a polyp is found, it can be removed during the exam and sent to the lab to see if it contains cancer cells.
+If a polyp is found when patients are getting a colonoscopy, it can be removed during the exam and sent to the lab to see if it contains cancer cells.
 Most polyps are benign (do not contain cancer), but virtually all colon cancer begins as a polyp.
 Therefore, removing polyps at an early stage is an effective way to prevent colon cancer.

 When polyps are found at an early stage they are usually removed easily and completely.
 Polyps can grow and eventually contain cancer.
 When colon cancer is found at later stages it is often fatal.

+A colonoscopy could take less than 30 minutes, but sometimes can take longer if multiple polyps are found.
 Colonoscopy is an outpatient procedure.
 Sedation is administered by a certified nurse anesthetist.
 This "conscious sedation" makes a patient very sleepy and relaxed, but it does not involve general anesthesia.
 While lying on the left side on a comfortable stretcher, the thin flexible tube is inserted through the anus and the entire colon is examined.
 There is a small video camera inside the scope that gives the physician a clear view, and pictures can be taken of any abnormal findings.
-Most often, the exam takes less than 30 minutes, but sometimes longer if multiple polyps are found.

 The doctor will talk to the patient and review the findings of the exam.
 The nurse will again read and review written discharge instructions from the doctor before the patient leaves the Endoscopy Unit.
 In rare instances a patient may develop side effects and should call the doctor immediately if experiencing any of the following: